jhogan/core/STYLE.md

 Events in the Core Framework were largely based on .NET's events, so many of the conventions of that framework were copied.

-Using an `eventarg` class to contain the arguments for the event handler is a useful way to ensure the correct data gets to the event handlers.
+Using an `eventargs` class to contain the arguments for the event handler is a useful way to ensure the correct data gets to the event handlers.
 Prefacing the event handler with the name of the object followed by an underscore helps signal that the method is an event handler and denotes